Chinese tennis player Peng Shuai banned 6 months

-LONDON — Chinese tennis Peng Shuai has been banned for six months for breaching the sport’s anti-corruption program by attempting to change her doubles partner through coercion after the sign-in deadline at last year’s Wimbledon.
+LONDON — Chinese tennis player Peng Shuai has been banned for six months for breaching the sport’s anti-corruption program by attempting to change her Wimbledon doubles partner through coercion last year after the sign-in deadline.

-The Tennis Integrity Unit announced the sanction on Wednesday, with three months of her ban suspended.
-Peng was also handed a $10,000 fine, with $5,000 suspended.
+The Tennis Integrity Unit announced the sanction Wednesday, with three months of the ban suspended.
+Peng also was fined $10,000, with $5,000 suspended.
+Peng’s former coach, Bertrand Perret of France, also was banned for three months.

 The TIU said Peng “used coercion and offered the possibility of financial reward in return for her main draw partner agreeing to withdraw from the ladies doubles event at Wimbledon 2017.”